Kernel Banzhaf: A Fast and Robust Estimator for Banzhaf Values: Kernel Banzhaf

 \section{Kernel Banzhaf}

-The starting point of our work is a formulation of Banzhaf values in terms of a specially structured linear regression problem, and in Theorem~\ref{thm:equivalence}, we show that Banzhaf values are the exact solution to this linear regression problem.
-Then we propose the \emph{Kernel Banzhaf} algorithm for estimating Banzhaf values.
+The starting point of our work is a formulation of Banzhaf values in terms of a structured linear regression problem with an exponential number of rows.
+We show in Theorem~\ref{thm:equivalence} that Banzhaf values are the exact solution to this linear regression problem.
+Our efficient Kernel Banzhaf algorithm is then obtained by solving the regression problem approximately using just a small subset of rows.